Serving Philadelphia, Wayne, Lancaster, the Main Line, King of Prussia, PA, New Jersey and the neighboring tri state areas

 When they fail to work properly, it can compromise your ocular health.
 Ectropion and entropion, or the involuntary turning-out or turning-in of the eyelids, can lead to more serious issues if they are not corrected with reconstructive facial surgery.
-At the Morgenstern Center, oculo-facial surgeons Dr. Ken Morgenstern and Dr. Joseph Giacometti can correct your eyelid issues!
+At the Morgenstern Center, oculo-facial surgeon Dr. Ken Morgenstern strives to deliver the best eyelid correction Philadelphia has to offer.

 There are four different subtypes of ectropion, each with its own cause:

 Ectropion is when your eyelid "turns out," exposing the inside of the eyelid to the open air.
 This happens most frequently with the lower eyelid.
 It can lead to redness, swelling, and near-constant irritation around the eye.
 While eyedrops or artificial tears can provide temporary relief, a surgical procedure is necessary to permanently correct the condition.